- AI Investigates

 (For people affected by suicide – 24/7)1800RESPECT – 1800 737 732

-(Sexual assault, domestic & family violence counselling – 24/7)🇦🇺 Griefline (Australia)
+(Sexual assault, domestic & family violence counselling – 24/7)Aboriginal & Torres Strait Islander Crisis Support Line

 Griefline offers free, compassionate support to anyone experiencing grief, loss, or trauma.
-Whether you're dealing with a recent loss or carrying something long-term, their trained volunteers are available to listen and help you process what you're feeling.🇦🇺 Full Stop Foundation (Australia)
+Whether you're dealing with a recent loss or carrying something long-term, their trained volunteers are available to listen and help you process what you're feeling.

 Full Stop Foundation offers support for people impacted by sexual assault, domestic violence, and complex trauma.
 Their services include 24/7 counselling, advocacy, and resources to help survivors find safety, justice, and healing.